-- Preferred Equity: Preferred equity is the most senior equity holder.
-A preferred equity investment is not secured by the property itself, but by an interest in the entity that owns the property.
+Preferred equity is the most senior equity holder.
+A preferred equity investment is not secured by the real estate property itself, but by an interest in the entity that owns the property.
 This is a riskier position and investors require a higher return.

 Not every transaction involves every component.
 But, the most complicated transactions could.
 For this reason, it is important to understand each component and the rights that come with it.
 To accomplish this, a direct comparison is helpful.

 Within the context of real estate investing, there are several key differences between senior debt and preferred equity.

 First, the senior lender has a first claim on property cash flow, which makes it the least risky position in the capital stack.
 Preferred equity is “subordinate” to all debt holders, which means their repayment claim comes after all debt has been repaid.

 Second, because senior debt is the least risky position of the capital stack, its rate of return is also the lowest.
 It varies, but senior debt holders typically achieve a return of 4% – 7% annually with no chance for profit participation.
 Because Preferred equity carries more risk, it also comes with the chance for a higher return, which consists of regular payments plus some profit participation upon sale.

 Third, senior debt is secured by a first position mortgage on the property, which is why the senior debt holder is also first to be paid when the property is sold.
 Preferred equity is secured by shares of stock in the entity that owns the property, not the property itself.

 Finally, the senior debt holder has the ability to initiate foreclosure proceedings if the borrower defaults on their loan.
 During the foreclosure process, the lender takes title to the property and sells it.
 Proceeds are used to repay the loan.
 Preferred equity investors do not have this option.